Azure/aoai-apim/README.md

 # Multi-Region

 As described in the single-region scenario above, you can use APIM to queue and send prompts to any AOAI endpoint, as long as those endpoints can be reached.
 In a multi-region example below, we have two AOAI accounts in one region (one PTU and another TPM), and then a 3rd Azure OpenAI account in another Azure region.
-A single API Management service is easily able to scale and support many AOAI accounts, even across multiple regions.
+A API Management service is easily able to scale and support many AOAI accounts, even across multiple regions.

 ![image](https://github.com/Azure/aoai-apim/assets/9942991/0a213a72-4006-4eda-abcc-50c534100c4e)

-Please take a lookg at the multi-region APIM best practices below.
+Please take a lookg at the multi-region APIM best practices below (item #4) to understand when to use additional APIM instnaces.

 # Best Practices